5330-git/AntonaStandard/README.en.md

 2023/8/11 AntonaStandard-v-8.0.1 Add `.gitignore` to let **git tools** ignore the directories `bin` and `build` also `lib` (It means this project will not provide libraries that compiled from v-8.0.1 , but you can still make them by using cmake and make commands)

 2023/8/17 AntonaStandard-v-9.0.0 Update file `.gitignore` , add new directories which should be ignored by git.
 Add cross platform (multi platform) support (AntonaStandard provides cross platform api for explicitly link (hot-loading) dynamic library.Update project Exception and optimize the directories structure.

+2023/9/15 AntonaStandard-v-9.1.0-Beta Update file `.gitignore` .
+Add cross platform support : An cross platform TCP/IPV4 Socket Communication Solution.
+In addition `AntonaStandard-v-9.1.0-Beta` is a testing version that means the version may be modified a lot in next version

 #### Author's Blog